370th Air Expeditionary Wing: World War II

 On 30 April 1942, the group transferred to the Air Transport Command (later I Troop Carrier Command) (I TCC) and was redesignated as the 10th Troop Carrier Group two months later.
 It converted primarily to Douglas C-47 Skytrain aircraft, but also flew other military models of the Douglas DC-3.
 After its transfer the group acted as an Operational Training Unit (OTU), OTUs were oversized units that trained cadres for "satellite" troop carrier groups.
 In 1943 the group was given the additional duty of acting as a Replacement Training Unit training replacement aircrews.
-In February 1943, the last of the group's original squadrons, the 1st and 2d Troop Carrier Squadrons (TCS) deployed to the CBI Theater and were assigned to Tenth Air Force.
-The following month, they were replaced by the 307th and 308th TCSs.
+In February 1943, the last of the group's original squadrons, the 1st and 2d Troop Carrier Squadrons deployed to the China Burma India Theater and were assigned to Tenth Air Force.
+The following month, they were replaced by the 307th and 308th Troop Carrier Squadrons.
 During the next two years, the group moved frequently to various I TCC stations, while its squadrons were frequently located elsewhere.
-All squadrons except for the 38th TCS, located at Laurinburg-Maxton Army Air Base, North Carolina were colocated with group headquarters by early 1944.
+All squadrons except for the 38th Troop Carrier Squadron, located at Laurinburg-Maxton Army Air Base, North Carolina were colocated with group headquarters by early 1944.

 The Army Air Forces found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to performing the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
-As a result, the 10th was disbanded in April 1944 and its mission, personnel, and equipment were combined with the support organizations at Alliance Army Air Field and transferred to the 805th AAF Base Unit (Replacement Training Unit, Troop Carrier), while that of the 38th TCS was transferred to the 810th AAF Base Unit (Combat Crew Training School, Troop Carrier).
+As a result, the 10th was disbanded in April 1944 and its mission, personnel, and equipment were combined with the support organizations at Alliance Army Air Field and transferred to the 805th AAF Base Unit (Replacement Training Unit, Troop Carrier), while that of the 38th Squadron was transferred to the 810th AAF Base Unit (Combat Crew Training School, Troop Carrier).